vtphan/plot-tutorial/scripts/README.md

 #### Usage
 ```
- qq.R data_file x y [z]
+ qq.R data.csv x y [z]
 ```

-- data_file : comma-separated file (.csv) or tab-separated file (.tsv).
+- data.csv : comma-separated file (.csv) or tab-separated file (.tsv).
 There must be a header containing column names.
 The data must be in long-form.
-- x : the name of column in data_file representing the x-variable.
+- x : the name of column in data.csv representing the x-variable.
-- y : the name of column in data_file representing the y-variable.
+- y : the name of column in data.csv representing the y-variable.
 - z : Optional.
-The name of column in data_file representing the colorized grouping of data.
+The name of column in data.csv representing the colorized grouping of data.

 #### Examples
 ```